Pearce Institute

 The Pearce Institue offers a wide range of space including the Mary Barbour Conference Suite, Lithgow Theatre and Macleod Hall for meetings, conferences, cultural events and social occasions.

 Reorganisation of the Pearce Institute's governance structure was completed in December 2009, with ownership of the building being transferred to a newly formed company limited by guarantee recognised as a charity by the Office of the Scottish Charity Regulator (OSCR).
 The new structure was established under a partnership model, with directors being appointed from Govan Workspace, Govan Housing Association, Glasgow City Council, Glasgow South West Regeneration Agency, Central Govan Community Council and Govan and Linthouse Church.
-Elections will take place in February 2010 to recruit directors from PI user groups, tenants and individual members.

 Current status: